Carlton Fairweather: Playing career

-Subsequent career
+Coaching career

-After retirement Fairweather returned to Wimbledon as a full-time coach in the club's youth academy and managed both the Under-17 and Under-18 teams before being promoted to Reserve team manager.
+After retirement Fairweather returned to Wimbledon as a full-time coach in the club's youth academy and managed both the Under-17 and Under-19 teams before being promoted to Reserve team manager.
 He left Wimbledon to take over as Reserve team manager at Crystal Palace before taking up a position as a community coach with Sunderland A.F.C. and working as a coach at Sunderland High School.
-In addition he has also coached as part of the US Olympic Development Programme.
-He has also played for the "masters" team representing AFC Wimbledon.
+In addition he also coached as part of the US Olympic Development Programme.
+He also played for the "masters" team representing AFC Wimbledon.

 In December 2014, Fairweather was appointed head coach of newly promoted FA WSL 1 club Sunderland Ladies.
 He left the club in early 2017 however.

+Death

+Fairweather died from pancreatic cancer on 14 April 2025, at the age of 63.